Daily FantasyOffers available

 The legal definition of Daily Fantasy Sports (DFS) is still very much in question in Florida, though most importantly, major providers like DraftKings and FanDuel are widely available.
-While some people believe Daily Fantasy in Florida is an obvious form of gambling, others argue the contrary and that it is a game of skill and should therefore be legalized.
+While some people believe daily fantasy sports in Florida is an obvious form of gambling, others argue the contrary and that it is a game of skill and should therefore be legalized.
 DFS-friendly legislation has been introduced several times since 2015 but all attempts have stalled.
 Lawmakers may take another stab at legalizing DFS this year.
 However, with Florida’s complex regulatory system complicated even further by tricky constitutional language and tribal compacts with the Seminole, hopes are modest at best.

 It’s fair to say gambling in the Sunshine State can be a pretty contradictory experience.
 While the penalties for illegal gambling are characteristically severe, Florida actually provides plentiful opportunities for residents (and indeed, visitors) to enjoy bets of one kind or another.